Ver el informe | Xem báo cáo | 阅读报告 | просмотреть отчет

-In 2020 we received 71 tips and opened nine investigations.
+In 2021 we received 49 tips and opened seven investigations.

-11 were service complaints about the City and not related to fraud, waste, or abuse
+- Five were service complaints about the City but not related to fraud, waste, or abuse of position

-10 were declined because they lacked specificity or did not meet our criteria to investigate
+- Five were declined because they lacked specificity or did not meet investigation criteria

 Of the tips that we declined: